-At Barham all children are valued and achievements are celebrated through a caring, positive and stimulating approach.
-We are committed to providing for each pupil the best possible environment for learning in order to achieve their full potential.
-Our policy for pupils with Special Educational Needs is therefore an integral part of the whole schools ethos.
-In implementing the policy we strive to ensure that all children have access to a broad and balanced curriculum and we provide a differentiated curriculum appropriate to the pupil's individual needs and ability.
+At Barham, all children are valued and their achievements are celebrated through a caring, positive and stimulating approach.
+We are committed to providing each pupil the best possible environment for learning in order for them to achieve their full potential.
+Our policy for pupils with Special Educational Needs is therefore an integral part of the whole school's ethos.
+In implementing the policy, we strive to ensure that all children have access to a broad and balanced curriculum and we provide an adaptive and bespoke curriculum that is appropriate to the pupils' individual needs and ability.
 We believe that it is the collective responsibility of the school to ensure that there is a consistency of approach to meeting the needs of all children and that each child's special educational needs are identified early.
 Barham provides a focus on outcomes for children and not just hours of provision / support.
-At Barham we endeavour to prepare children for adulthood from the earliest years to ensure they are able to transition into the next stages of their lives fully prepared. (https://www.preparingforadulthood.org.uk/)
+At Barham we endeavour to prepare children for adulthood from the earliest years to ensure that they are able to transition into the next stages of their lives fully prepared.

-The Special Educational Needs (SEND) Aims of the School
+The Special Educational Needs (SEND) aims of the School